econcharlescai/YaleParallel2018/README.md

 08.30.2018 | 1:30 - 3:00 pm | Introduction to HPC
 09.06.2018 | 1:30 - 3:00 pm | Introduction to OpenMP
 09.20.2018 | 1:30 - 3:00 pm | Introduction to MPI
-09.27.2018 | 1:30 - 3:00 pm | Introduction to Hybrid parallelism and more advanced topics
+09.27.2018 | 1:30 - 3:00 pm | Introduction to Hybrid parallelism, libraries and advanced topics